Welcome to my little corner of the Internet.

 I have written a lot about Science for different types of audiences – from more specialised to the general public.
 Check out my portfolio page.
 Playing with chemistry is a thing I have not done when I was a kid, but something that everyone should be doing.

 Laser and Mass spectrometry

-During my PhD, I’ve used a Nd:YAG laser to study how molecules interact with light.
+During my PhD, I used an Nd:YAG laser to study how molecules interact with light.
 We used a laser-integrated mass spectrometer to study them in the gas phase.
-Alongside the PhD, I worked part time in the mass spectrometry facility of the Department of chemistry on a broad range of instruments.
+Alongside the PhD, I worked part-time in the mass spectrometry facility of the Department of chemistry on a broad range of instruments.